 2

-Optionally, add comments to provide context for the Approver.
+Optionally, add comments to provide context for the approver.

 3

 Click Submit.
 The form status changes to Submitted and the form becomes read-only.
-A notification is sent to the assigned Approvers.
+A notification is sent to the assigned approvers.

 Forms cannot be submitted if: